VilteB/Cumulative_ELS_score/README.md

 Upon completion it will have the following 6 sections:

-  1. Recoding_Items
+  1. Recoding Items
-  2. DichotomizingEnvRiskVars
+  2. Dichotomising Environmental Risk Variables
-  3. CreatingEnvRiskCumScores_Prenatal
+  3. Creating Environmental Risk Cumulative Scores for the prenatal period
-  4. CreatingEnvRiskCumScores_0_7
+  4. Creating Environmental Risk Cumulative Scores for 0-7 years
-  5. CreatingEnvRiskCumScores_8-9
+  5. Creating Environmental Risk Cumulative Scores for 8-9 years
-  6. CFA_Env
+  6. CFA of envirobmental risk variables